GNR Stirling 4-2-2: Development

 On his arrival at GNR, Stirling set out to standardise the railway's rolling stock.
 He also borrowed a 'single-wheeler' from the Great Eastern Railway and, in 1868, designed two versions of a arrangement with 7 ft 1 in driving wheels.

 The outcome in 1870 was a locomotive with 8 ft 1 in driving wheels with 18 × 28 in outside cylinders, designed specifically for high-speed expresses between York and London.
-The British norm at the time were inside cylinders.
+The British norm at the time was inside cylinders.
 However, not only were there frequent failures of the cranked axle shafts, with such large driving wheels they would have set the boiler too high.
 Stirling therefore used outside cylinders, with a four-wheeled bogie for lateral stability at the front end.
 According to Hamilton Ellis's description, entitled 'Pat Stirling's masterpiece,' the design was a version of a 2-2-2 built by Stirling for the Glasgow and South Western Railway, "considerably enlarged, and provided with a leading bogie."

 A total of 53 were built at Doncaster Works between 1870 and 1895, often being built in 'pairs' rather than batches.
 Stirling modified the class as each member was built, adding details and adjusting features on almost every individual locomotive.
 As a result, there was hardly any standardisation; "whilst each pair were often identical, other members of the class were merely ‘sister' engines, as in many cases changes were instituted between the building of each successive pair."